hilaBGU/reproduce_MONET/README.md

-# Reproduc-MONET: Reproducing Results for Modality-Embracing Graph Convolutional Network and Target-Aware Attention for Multimedia Recommendation
+# Reproduced-MONET: Reproducing Results for Modality-Embracing Graph Convolutional Network and Target-Aware Attention for Multimedia Recommendation

 This repository provides an implementation of *MONET* based on the original code, aiming to reproduce the results presented in the following paper: